 The Eye has previously, and wrongly, opined that they expected all the Horizon cases to be referred to the Court of Appeal.

-These are the closing five paragraphs of the Court of Appeal judgment handed down in May, 2012.
+These are the closing seven paragraphs of the Court of Appeal judgment handed down in May, 2012.
 It deals with the Post Office part of the prosecution’s case as well as the main plank of the defence claim: That a robber, or robbers, killed Diana Garbutt.
 The view of the three senior judges is unequivocal and appears to slam firmly shut the Post Office Horizon door through which Garbutt hopes to walk:

 The numbering of the paragraphs is the same as in the judgment: